ionify/about/README.md

 [**invoked object notation**](./ions/ion.md)
 is a representation of object interaction, observation & notification.
-It exists, and can be activated, within languages that support object [operator & operation overloading](https://en.wikipedia.org/wiki/Operator_overloading).
+It exists, and can be implemented, within languages that support object [operator & operation overloading](https://en.wikipedia.org/wiki/Operator_overloading).